ansible/ansible/docsite/rst/playbooks_delegation.rst

 With option ''any_errors_fatal'' any failure on any host in a multi-host play will be treated as fatal and Ansible will exit immediately without waiting for the other hosts.

-This option is used when ''serial'' keyword is used.
-But sometimes ''serial'' execution is unsuitable - number of hosts is unpredictable (because of dynamic inventory), speed is crucial (simultaneous execution is required).
+Sometimes ''serial'' execution is unsuitable - number of hosts is unpredictable (because of dynamic inventory), speed is crucial (simultaneous execution is required).
 But all tasks must be 100% successful to continue playbook execution.

 For example there is a service located in many datacenters, there a some load balancers to pass traffic from users to service.
 There is a deploy playbook to upgrade service deb-packages.
 Playbook stages: